16 min left

 That gentleness is exactly why false precision is so dangerous, a point we will hammer in the next section.
 When the curve is this flat on its shoulder, shaving a couple of degrees off your line buys you far less safety margin than the number suggests.
 The curve also explains why the hazard does not simply vanish in steep terrain: past 45° the slab frequency genuinely falls because steep snow sluffs continuously instead of building a cohesive slab — but, as we will see, the danger there shifts to being caught by slides and falls from connected terrain above.

-A practical way to internalise the shape: pan the slope-angle shading layer over a route you already know well.
+A practical way to internalise the shape: pan a slope-angle shading layer over a route you already know well.
 The bands that light up in the 35–40° range are, statistically, exactly where most slabs release — the same prime zone the curve is pointing at.
+If you take one number away, take 38°: the single most dangerous slope angle for a skier.

 Where slab avalanches release